danrot/rewriting-software-without-spending-millions/slides.md

 - Use the modern Symfony framework
 - Introduce proper classes instead of arrays
-- Avoid duplicated queries within an among repositories
+- Avoid duplicated queries among repositories
 - Use deptrac to define architectural rules
 - Statically analyse the code
 - Automatically format code
 - Have a 100% test coverage
 - No big bang rewrite
+- No data migration

 ## Legacy Seam